title:

 2.34.1

-Each year computing machines become faster and faster, but they use still use at their base the same Newtonian physics.
-Feynman in 1982 already asked about the necessity of this restriction to classical physics.
+Each year, computing machines become faster and faster, but they still fundamentally rely on Newtonian physics.
+As early as 1982, Feynman questioned the necessity of this restriction to classical physics.
 The idea behind quantum computation is to use quantum phenomena to solve tasks that conventional machines cannot achieve.

-Historically the first result that showed the superiority of the quantum model was in cryptography.
-Bennett and Brassard in 1984 gave a first quantum protocol for perfectly secure key distribution.
-Such an unconditional security does not exist in the classical world.
+Historically, the first result demonstrating the superiority of the quantum model was in cryptography.
+In 1984, Bennett and Brassard introduced the first quantum protocol for perfectly secure key distribution.
+Such unconditional security does not exist in the classical world.
+Later, the intrinsic property of nonlocality, such as Bell’s inequalities, was also exploited for various communication games like the CHSH games.
+Their studies opened a new field of research at the interface of complexity and nonlocality.

-The aim of this course is to present the bases of several concepts about quantum computation.
-The emphasis will be on quantum algorithms and communication.
-We will describe the basics of Quantum Computation and its applications in algorithms, communication complexity and nonlocality.
+The aim of this course is to present the fundamentals of several concepts in quantum computation.
+We will describe the basics of quantum information and computation, along with a range of both simple and significant applications in computer science.

 Prerequisites